 Our Chicago business lawyers have more than thirty-five years of experience helping business clients unravel complex business fraud and breach of fiduciary duty cases.
 Our Cook county complex litigation lawyers represent individuals, family businesses and enterprises of all sizes in a variety of legal disputes, including disputes among partners and shareholders as well as lawsuits between businesses and consumer rights, auto fraud, and wage claim individual and class action cases.
 In every case, our goal is to resolve disputes as quickly and successfully as possible, helping business clients protect their investments and get back to business as usual.
 From offices in Elmhurst and Wilmette, near Lake Forest, and Naperville, we serve clients throughout Illinois and the Midwest.

 Super Lawyers named Chicago breach of contract lawyer Peter Lubin a Super Lawyer and Chicago business dispute attorney Patrick Austermuehle a Rising Star in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
 Our Winnetka and Glencoe civil litigation lawyers and intellectual property attorneys handle emergency business lawsuits involving copyrights, trademarks, injunctions, and TROS, covenant not to compete, wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, closely-held businesses and employee breaches of fiduciary duty.
 We also assist Chicago, Evanston, Elmhurst, and Oak Brook area businesses and business owners who are victims of fraud.
-You can contact us by calling (630) 333-0333 or our toll-free number (833) 306-4933 or contact us online here.
+You can contact us by calling at 630-333-0333 or contact us online here.